arduino/report-size-trends/README.md

 1. In the "Name" field, enter the variable name you want to use for your secret.
 This secret is what you will use in the `arduino/report-size-trends` action's `google-key-file` input in your GitHub Actions workflow configuration file.
 For example, if you named the secret `GOOGLE_KEY_FILE`, the input would look like `google-key-file: ${{ secrets.GOOGLE_KEY_FILE }}`.
 1. In the "Value" field, paste the contents of the key file.
 1. Click the "Add secret" button.

+#### Configure Google Sheets spreadsheet access

-1. Open the downloaded key file again.
+1. Open the downloaded Google API key file you created by following the "Create Google API credentials" instructions above.
 1. Copy the email address shown in the `client_email` field.
 1. Open Google Sheets: https://docs.google.com/spreadsheets
 1. Under "Start a new spreadsheet", click "Blank".